About TMC > Executive Biographies > John W. Bluford

 Managed Care and Change Management in Healthcare Organizations.

-International presentations include "The Changing USA Health Care
+Dubai, United Arab Emirates; "The Changing USA Health Care Marketplace,"

-Marketplace," Alyn Orthopedic Hospital, Jerusalem, Israel; "Managed Care
+Alyn Orthopedic Hospital, Jerusalem, Israel; "Managed Care and the

 Privatization," Conference for Independent States, St. Petersburg,

-Healthcare, Healthcare Leaders, and the American Hospital Association
+Leaders, and the American Hospital Association News Publication.